How to make a stunning business presentation

 Whatever your role in the team is, sooner or later, you’ll need to make a business presentation for your colleagues, supervisors, or even for the big audience of investors.
 You may be asked to present the results of your work or plans for the future.
 So, what’s the best way to deliver your message?
 Let’s see.

 Try to create not just slides, but a product

 When the new product appears at the market, there are specific steps a company performs to promote it.
 At first, the company studies its audience, then generates ideas for the product, and finally tests and refines them until getting a finished product.
 Here’s a tried-and-true process of creating a presentation you can use anytime:

 - Test the ideas, show them to focus groups and collect feedback,

 - finalize the ideas until you get a ready-made presentation.

-When they get a task to create a presentation, most people open PowerPoint straight away and start putting information on the slides.
+When they get a task to make ppt presentation, most people open PowerPoint straight away and start putting information on the slides.
 As a result, they get an “everything-that-was-in-the-fridge” kind of pizza.
 SPOILER: it doesn’t always turn out to be tasty.
 Don’t turn your presentation into a pizza-like slide show.